hannahdesmond/mastery-curriculum/chapter4/README.md

 * The methods defined on a class interface are called the `class methods`.
 * The methods defined on an instance interface are called the `instance methods`.

+> `String`'s _class methods_ include `new`. `String`'s _instance methods_ include `capitalize` and `+`.

 ## Printing using the main object

+Remember that the entire program world is contained within a Universe: the Main Object.

 The Main Object is a special kind of instance: an instance of the `Object` class.
 When we call methods in IRB without addressing a particular object, we're calling them on the Main Object.

 - _**Use the `methods` message in IRB to list the methods on the main object.**_
-- _**Capture the main object's `object_id`.**_
+- _**Send the main object the message `quit`.**_
+- _**Diagram what just happened.**_

 > Ultimately, all classes are themselves instances of the `Object` class.
 So if a monotheistic version of the program universe appeals to you, you could think of `Object` as being the 'one true' god entity in Ruby.
-Obviously, it's not very specialised – so it doesn't create objects that are very useful for us.
+It's not very specialised – so it doesn't create objects that are very useful for us.

-One of the useful purposes of the Main Object is to output information from the program.
-Defined on the interface of instances of `Object` is a method called `puts`.
-It stands for 'put string'.
+One of the useful purposes of the Main Object is to output information from the program. `Object` instances have a method called `puts` (shorthand for '**put s**tring').
 It can be used to print information from the program:

 ```irb
 > puts String.new("I am being printed out!")